 Custom Picnics at Rhode Island State Parks

-Picnic companies will remain on our list of approved vendors from the first to the last day of the year (1/1/2024-12/31/2024), as long as the Certificate of Insurance (COI) that we have on file for your business, remains up to date.
+Approved picnic companies remain on the RI State Parks list of approved vendors from the date their company was approved to the last day of the year (12/31/2025), as long as the Certificate of Insurance (COI) that was provided to RI State Parks remains up to date.

-Approved picnic companies should contact the Regional Park Manager, before making final arrangements with their customers (at least 5 days in advance), to ensure the location is suitable, reserve a site (if required), and to receive any guidance or information.
+Approved picnic companies must contact the District Manager of the location they are interested in servicing, before making final arrangements with their customers (at least 5 days in advance of the event day), to ensure the location is suitable, reserve a site (if required), and to receive any guidance or information.
+Contact information for all RI State Parks can be found at RIParks.ri.gov.

 RI State Parks Approved Picnic Businesses